sourcerer-io/anishot/README.md

 $ python setup.py install
 ```

-When anishot is available use this command to install:
+When anishot is available on PyPI (about 1 week) use this command to install:
 ```
 $ pip install anishot
 ```